Notice to RSMIN Citizens,

 Gas Card (Certificate of Exemption)

-RSMIN Citizens are not eligible at this time for gas cards and those rights that flow from the Indian Act.
+RSMIN Citizens are not eligible at this time for tax exceptions on gas.